AnimeThemes/animethemes-api-docs/docs/list/playlist/track/destroy/index.md

 For example, the `/playlist/1/track/1` endpoint will soft delete the playlist track of id `1` and return the deleted playlist track resource.

+The track will be dissociated from the list of tracks within the playlist.

 ## URL

 ```sh